bk138/gromit-mpx/README.md

 Exec=gromit-mpx
 ```

+If you have the Flatpak installed, the last line needs to start with
-You can freely add command line arguments to the 'Exec' stanza, configuring
+`Exec=flatpak run net.christianbeier.Gromit-MPX`.
+You can freely add
+command line arguments to the 'Exec' stanza, configuring the autostarted
-the autostarted instance to your needs.
+instance to your needs.

 ## Building it